 Net income is simply your bottom line, but it’s important to do a quick calculation to determine your net income percentage so that you create a baseline and compare “apples to apples” across time periods and across other companies in your industry.

 To determine net income as a percentage of sales simply divide net income by net revenue then multiple your result by 100.
-It may sound complicated, but let’s use the lemonade stand as an example.
+Use the lemonade stand as an example.
 Take $206.07 (net income in April) and divide it by $416 (total sales in April) to get 0.4954.
 Once you multiple that number by 100 you get 49.54%.

 Once you have your net income as a percentage of sales figured out for each period you can use that information to assess if your profit margins are going up (usually a good thing), going down (usually a bad thing), or staying the same.